The Fitbit Versa 3 is still an incredibly popular smartwatch – and a worthy upgrade to the dated Versa 2.

 But the Versa 3 also has built-in GPS, so there's no need to borrow the GPS signal off your phone to track outdoor activities.

-The latest Versa uses Fitbit's new PurePulse 2.0 heart rate sensor, which the company claims will improve accuracy and features.
+The latest Versa uses Fitbit's PurePulse 2.0 heart rate sensor, which the company claims will improve accuracy and features.
 Fitbit says its machine learning algorithms can map multiple heart rate signals and build them into a better picture of your heart rate.

 If you care about sports smarts, the Versa 3 will have the upper hand.

 Fitbit Versa 3

-While Fitbit's new Sense health watch has now arrived on the scene, that doesn't mean the Versa can't be used to closely monitor your health too.
+While Fitbit's Sense health watch has now arrived on the scene, that doesn't mean the Versa can't be used to closely monitor your health too.

-Both the Versa 2 and 3 enable you to monitor resting heart rate, access menstrual health tracking features and there's the SpO2 sensor, which can now be used for Fitbit's Estimated Oxygen Variation feature.
+Both the Versa 2 and 3 enable you to monitor resting heart rate, and access menstrual health tracking features and there's the SpO2 sensor, which can now be used for Fitbit's Estimated Oxygen Variation feature.

 The Versa 3 gets all of those same features, but it also makes use of Fitbit's Pure Pulse 2.0 heart rate sensor technology, which leads to an improvement in data accuracy for those health monitoring features.